 There are no strict regulations regarding the code after the thesis is completed.
-Ideally, the code should be made available in a repository, such as GitHub, but students are free to choose the repository they prefer.
-They should ensure the code remains accessible in the future.
-We recommend using public repositories.
+Ideally, the code should be made available in a repository, such as GitLab, but students are free to choose the repository they prefer.
+They should ensure the code remains accessible in the future, i.e. also after their leaving the university and cancelling their account.
+We recommend using public repositories, like Zenodo, or Codeberg.